DavidEGrayson/ruby_ecdsa/README.md

 This gem was not written by a cryptography expert and has not been carefully checked.
 It is provided "as is" and it is the user's responsibility to make sure it will be suitable for the desired purpose.

+## Installation

+This library is destributed as a gem named [ecdsa](https://rubygems.org/gems/ecdsa) at RubyGems.org.
+To install it, run:

+    gem install ecdsa